PDF of Schedule Guide

 FAX RIDER ALERTS:

-Clovis Transit operates a fixed-route transit service, called “Stageline” and a paratransit service called “Round Up”.
+Clovis Transit operates fixed-route transit service called “Stageline” and paratransit service, called “Round-up”.

 Thanks to Measure C funding, passengers ride FREE of charge!